 Program 25: Diversity of Land Use Designation and Building Type

 Program 29: Negative Environmental, Neighborhood, Housing, and Health Impacts

+Program 30: Place Based Improvements

 2020–2024 Analysis of Impediments to Fair Housing Choice

 The City of Hesperia created an Analysis of Impediments to Fair Housing Choice (AI) for the years 2020–2024.
 The AI examines the community, private sector impediments, public policy impediments, and current fair housing activity, and provides a set of recommendations to address the identified impediments to fair housing choice.